 When I fill the jars I fill them up to about where the ring would touch on the outside as seen in step 5.

-Put the lids on and just tighten the rings fingertip tight.
-You don’t want them on super tight.
+Important - Put the lids on.
+They should be fingertip tight.
+You don't want them on super tight.
 Fingertip tight is enough to keep the water out and let air escape.
 When you put them into the bath you will see some bubbles.
-Don’t worry that’s normal.
+Don't worry that's normal.

 The best way to get the jars in without touching hot water is using a pair of canning tongs - the same thing you would use if you are canning jam or fruit.